 Unregistered taxis are not only more likely to overcharge you, but they could also pose a security risk and kidnapping you!

-I’ve noticed that the safest way to get around at night is by Uber or licensed taxis in Cusco.
+Iโve noticed that the safest way to get around at night is by Uber or licensed taxis in Cusco.
+A registered taxi is vetted (and traceable), and in Ubers, there is no money involved, and everything is registered online.

 One thing that helped me feel at ease was using Uber in Cusco.
 It makes everything so much simpler.